unjs/unstorage/docs/2.drivers/azure.md

 - `tableName`: The name of the table to use.
 Defaults to `unstorage`.
 - `partitionKey`: The partition key to use.
 Defaults to `unstorage`.
 - `accountKey`: The account key to use for authentication.
 This is only required if you are using `AzureNamedKeyCredential`.
 Only available in Node.js runtime.
 - `sasKey`: The SAS key to use for authentication.
-This is only required if you are using `AzureSASCredential`.
-If provided, the account key is ignored.
+This is only required if you are using `AzureSASCredential`. `accountKey` takes precedence.
 - `connectionString`: The storage accounts' connection string.
-Only available in Node.js runtime.
-If provided, `accountKey` and `sasKey` are ignored.
+Only available in Node.js runtime. `accountKey` and `sasKey` take precedence.
 - `pageSize`: The number of entries to retrieve per request.
 Impacts `getKeys()` and `clear()` performance.
 Defaults to `1000`, which is also the maximum value.